jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/29-delete-post-1.png">
 </details>

-30. As the site owner, I would want the site to be fully responsive so that user can use it across multiple devices and create a good user experience.
+30. As the site owner, I would want the site to be fully responsive so that users can use it across multiple devices and create a good user experience.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |